We may earn commission from affiliate links →

 Northwest Istria: What To See, Do & Explore In Umag & Surrounds

 Tennis fans will know of the northwest corner of Istria, but many others may not.
 But they should.
 Do you know about this slice of paradise?

 I spent a week in Istria with the ShareIstria team and proclaimed it to be my favorite part of Croatia – and had my dalmatian readers annoyed by such a claim given I live in Dalmatia.
 But in all my travels, I had never been to the Northwest – well, not more so than just driving through.

 We spent a pre-Easter break in Umag, a picturesque town on the Adriatic coast of Croatia.
 A place where there is an abundance of sunshine and warm temperatures nearly all year-round – which makes it the ideal choice for family holidays, as well as couples and groups.

 The vibe of Umag is laid-back and calm, with stunning natural sights to take in.

 Umag’s main claim to fame is tennis!
 The Plava Laguna Croatia Open Umag is a well-known ATP Tour tennis tournament.
 The event began in 1990, and each year seems to get more popular.
 It’s the most prestigious tennis tournament in the region, which takes place each July.

 Anyone who is into history will love Umag.
-You can still see preserved town walls and towers around the town which date back to the Roman empire.
+You can still see preserved town walls and towers around the town, dating back to the Roman empire.
 And, of course, many flock to Umag for its natural beauty, with stunning beaches and a very famous marina, which prestigiously holds the Blue Flag award.

 Umag has something for everyone, so pack your bags; let me show you what you can enjoy in Umag and the surrounding area.

 You don’t name your blog Chasing the Donkey without LOVING donkeys!
 Everyone who knows me knows that I melt at the sight of a donkey and often share cute pictures of them on my socials.

-So, when the Colours of Istria offered me the chance to head to a private farm – that has dozens of donkeys, I lept at the chance.
+So, when the Colours of Istria offered me the chance to head to a private farm – that has dozens of donkeys, I leaped at the chance.